dereuromark/cakephp-tools/docs/Helper/Progress.md

 # Progress Helper

 A CakePHP helper to handle basic progress calculation and output.
-By default it uses unicode chars to work completely text-based.
+By default it supports HTML5 progress element - and as alternative or fallback uses unicode chars to work completely text-based.

 The main advantage of the progress helper over default round() calculation is that it only fully displays 0 and 100 percent borders (including the char icon representation) if truly fully that min/max value.
 So for `0.9999` as well as `0.0001` etc it will not yet display the completely full or empty bar.
 If you want that, you need to pre-round before passing it in.

+Tip: Use the `<progress>` tag in conjunction with JavaScript to display the progress of a task.

+Note: The `<progress>` tag is not suitable for representing a gauge (e.g. disk space usage or relevance of a query result).
+ To represent a gauge, use the Meter helper instead.

 ## Setup
 Include helper in your AppView class as